f4analysis tips and tutorials

 1. selection of data and sequencing

-Figure 1: Structuring of segments by
+Figure 1: Structuring of the segments by

 2. formulating interpretation